top of page

 Other key series of works include Brave Beauties, which celebrates empowered non-binary people and trans women, many of whom have won Miss Gay Beauty pageants, and Being, a series of tender images of couples which challenge stereotypes and taboos.

-Opens 27 June 2024 until 27 Apr 2025
+now open, until 27 Apr 2025

-The immersive artworks of English-born, US-based artist Anthony McCall come to Tate Modern in what's being described as a 'focused' exhibition.
+The immersive artworks of English-born, US-based artist Anthony McCall come to Tate Modern in what's described as a 'focused' exhibition.

-A major highlight will be Anthony McCall's first ever 'solid-light’ installation: Line Describing a Cone.
+A major highlight is Anthony McCall's first ever 'solid-light’ installation: Line Describing a Cone.
 Created in 1973, the 30-minute-long work tests the boundaries between cinema and sculpture and takes the form of a projected white dot that slowly grows to fill the dark space with a cone of light.
 It immerses its audience members in its field.

-Opens 3 October 2024 until 9 March 2025
+— now open, until 9 March 2025

-An entire career-spanning exhibition on the American artist Mike Kelley will show how the artist produced provocative art from the 1970s until his death aged 57 in 2012.
 The art world celebrated him, praising his unsettling multimedia work, which often used installation, performance and music.
 And despite his artwork appearing in galleries around the globe, there’s never been a major exhibition dedicated to him in Britain before.

 A grid montage of mugshots of soft toys